mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 followed and the contact team will have a clear plan to follow.

-The first stage is to conduct a physical and electromagnetic observation of the target species’ homeworld or the worlds they frequent.
+The first stage is to conduct a physical and electromagnetic observation of the target species' homeworld or the worlds they frequent.
 Standard survey equipment will give an indication of the conditions the new species prefers, its requirements for life support and a general idea of its technological sophistication.
-It may be possible to create a framework for communication out of intercepted transmissions or even to decode the species’ language if sufficient time is available.
+It may be possible to create a framework for communication out of intercepted transmissions or even to decode the species' language if sufficient time is available.

 If communications are possible – even just an exchange of indecipherable signals – this is the preferred method of initiating contact.
 Standard